LIHPC-Computational-Geometry/honeycomb/.github/ISSUE_TEMPLATE/2-documentation.md

 ---
 name: Documentation
 about: Use this template to suggest documentation improvements or oversights.
-title: "Doc: Title"
+title: "doc: title"
 labels: documentation,
 assignees:
 ---

-# Description
+Short description if relevant

 ## Information